 Your doctor may need to test your body fluids.
 This can be done with: Urine testingBlood testingClonidine

-Your doctor may need images of your body structures.
-This can be done with: CT scanUltrasoundMRI scanMIBG scintiscan, or adrenal medullary imagingPET scan
+Your doctor may need images of your bodily structures.
+These can be done with: CT scanUltrasoundMRI scanMIBG scintiscan, or adrenal medullary imagingPET scan

 If the tumor is benign, it is removed.
 This procedure uses small incisions and special instruments.
 Sometimes, the adrenal glands are removed as a part of this process.